katiestar99/ansible/docs/docsite/rst/user_guide/windows_usage.rst

 scheduled task.
 A scheduled task is a Windows component that provides the ability to run an executable on a schedule and under a different account.

-Ansible version 2.5 added modules that make it easier to work with scheduled tasks in Windows.
+Assible version 2.5 added modules that make it easier to work with scheduled tasks in Windows.
 The following is an example of running a script as a scheduled task that deletes itself after
 running: